Matp101/OpenRemoteStart/README.md

 A ESP32 project for interfacing with fortin remote starter and car alarm systems via the antenna data-link interface.

 It will connect to your home wifi and be interfaced by MQTT.
+This way it allows users to connect their car to things such as Home Assistant.

 ## Why